AnujYelve/Management-system/README.md

 ## 📄 License

-This project is created for educational purposes as a college minor project.
+This project is created for educational purposes as a college personal project.

 ## 👨‍💻 Author

-Built as a complete, production-ready library management system for college minor project submission.
+Built as a complete, production-ready library management system for college personal project submission.

 ---